-Elliott embarked from Wellington with the 26th Reinforcements aboard the transport ship 'Willochra' on 9 June 1917 as a member of 'G' Company, 26th Reinforcements.
-He most likely had his portrait taken near the time of his embarkation.
+Elliott embarked from Wellington with the 26th Reinforcements aboard the transport ship 'Willochra' on 9 June 1917 as part of G Company, of the 26th Reinforcements.
+He most likely sat for his portrait near the time of his embarkation.

 On 27 May 1919, Elliott left England aboard the transport ship 'Tahiti', bound for New Zealand, where he was discharged from the NZEF on 3 August 1919.